salc0015/mtm6201-final/README.md

 If you wish to contribute to this project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch (git checkout -b feature/new-feature).
+2. Create a new branch.
-3. Make the necessary changes and commit them (git commit -am 'Add new feature').
+3. Make the necessary changes and commit them.
-4. Push to the branch (git push origin feature/new-feature).
+4. Push to the branch.
 5. Create a new Pull Request.